datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 > Storage of JSON files with occasionally changing schema, for ANSI SQL queries.

 1. Store in BigQuery.
 Provide format files for data load an update them as needed.
-2. tore in Cloud Storage.
+2. X Store in Cloud Storage.
 Link data as temporary tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.
 3. Store in BigQuery.
 Select "Automatically detect" in the Schema section.
 4. Store in Cloud Storage.
 Link data as permanenet tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.

+B is correct because of the requirement to support occasionally (schema) changing JSON files an aggregate ANSI SQL queries: you need to use BigQuery, and it is quickest to use 'Automatically detect' for schema changes.
 D is not correct because you should not use Cloud Storage for this scenario: it is cumbersome and doesn't add value.

 > Testing a Machine Learning model with validatoin data returns 100% correct answers.